pkulchenko/fullmoon/README.md

 -- this is the content of .init.lua require "showcase"
--- this loads `showcase` module from `.lua/showcase.lua` file, -- which also loads its `fullmoon` depenency from `.lua/fullmoon.lua`
+-- this loads `showcase` module from `.lua/showcase.lua` file, -- which also loads its `fullmoon` dependency from `.lua/fullmoon.lua`
 ```

 ### Showcase example